-- A. CONTRACTOR shall provide services to the following populations: - I. CONTRACTOR shall provide Mental Health Services to children ages zero (0) to fifteen (15) years, transition age youth (TAY) ages sixteen (16) to twenty-four (24) years and adults ages twenty-five (25) and over, who have full-scope Medi-Cal, meet medical necessity and access criteria, and meet Early Periodic Screening, Diagnosis, and Treatment (EPSDT) criteria for SMHS as delineated in Title 9, Chapter 11 of the California Code of Regulations.
+- A. CONTRACTOR shall provide services to the following populations: - CONTRACTOR shall provide SMHS Medication Support Services to all individuals who have full-scope Medi-Cal and meet medical necessity and access criteria.
 These services shall be reimbursed at the contracted interim rates.
 Interim rates may be increased or decreased at the sole discretion of COUNTY. - II.
 CONTRACTOR shall link beneficiaries to physical health care, dental services, benefits, employment, schools, training, transportation, and other non-mental health services as needed.
 Services shall also be coordinated with Federally Qualified Healthcare Centers (FQHC)/Rural Health Clinic (RHC), Regional Center, Probation, and Social Services, as needed.
 Beneficiaries receiving mental health services shall be supported to receive health care at community health care organizations, and CONTRACTOR shall ensure that Release of Information (ROI) promote integrated health care services.
 Beneficiaries shall be assisted with applying for and maintaining housing.
 Services shall be reviewed regularly to ensure client access to appropriate care for mental health and physical health needs.